IvMatic/IvMatic/README.md

 - Making my experiments reproducible from a fresh environment.
 - Developing my MSc extension into a research paper.
+- Preparing for PhD research.
 - Building the mathematical and experimental skills needed for fundamental AI research.

 ## Connect

-I’m interested in research collaborations and opportunities in AI interpretability and research engineering, particularly work connecting mathematical ideas with careful empirical experiments.
+I’m interested in research collaborations, PhD opportunities, and research engineering roles, particularly work connecting mathematical ideas with careful empirical experiments.